Suspected tornadoes kill at least 3 in Ohio, leave trail of destruction in Indiana, Kentucky

 The sheriff's office's chief deputy, Joe Kopus, said the suspected tornado caused heavy damage in Lakeview, Midway, Orchard Island and Russells Point.

-Amber Fagan, president and chief executive of the Indian Lake Area Chamber of Commerce, said the village of Lakeview was "completely demolished," adding that homes, campgrounds and a laundromat were hard-hit.
+Amber Fagan, president and chief executive of the Indian Lake Area Chamber of Commerce, said the village of Lakeview was "completely demolished," adding that homes, campgrounds and a laundromat were hit hard.
 "There's places burning," she said.
 "There's power lines through people's windows."

 A shelter was opened for anyone displaced.